Parents’ Review Magazine

 I embellished my magazine with antique black & white book illustrations and related research.
 As insights unfolded from what I was learning from Miss Mason’s books, unknown to me, I was laying the groundwork for the chapters of A Charlotte Mason Companion and for spreading ideas far and wide.
 Today it is amazing to see the fruition of seeds sown in the 1990s.

 Cut & paste was the way to do a homespun magazine on the kitchen table then.
-It was the early days of the home-learning-boom.
+It was the early days of the home-learning boom.
 Reading material for home teachers was scarce.
 Consequently, friends told friends about Parents’ Review.
-In couple of years I had hundreds of subscribers who were looking to give their family a Charlotte Mason Education.
+In a couple of years I had hundreds of subscribers who were looking to give their family a Charlotte Mason Education.

 As editor of Parents’s Review (1991-1996) I answered hundreds of paper letters from America and some from overseas.
 (Some I still save in an ornate hatbox.)
 During those years my husband, Dean, changed jobs three times.
 Our family made seven household moves.
 But never was there any feeling of hurry to contend with.
 The quarterly schedule was a nice pace.